-arbeitskreis tourismus & entwicklung, Basel | ECOTRANS e.V., Saarbrücken Bread for the World - Tourism Watch, Berlin | Naturefriends International.
-Vienna
+arbeitskreis tourismus & entwicklung, Basel | ECOTRANS e.V., Saarbrücken Bread for the World - Tourism Watch, Berlin I Naturefriends International, Vienna

-Background Background
+Background Background 5

-Why am I supposed to watch out for recognised sustainability labels when booking?
+Why should I watch out for recognised sustainability labels when booking?

-Approximately one billion border-crossing trips are being taken every year - which translates into more than two-and-a-half million trips abroad per day.
-Tourism is among the most important and fastest growing economic activities worldwide.
-It is uncontested that foreign travel provides jobs and perspectives especially in economic fringe regions and developing countries.
+Approximately 1.2 billion border-crossing trips are taken every year.
+Tourism is among the most important and fastest growing economic sectors worldwide.
+It is uncontested that foreign travel provides jobs and perspectives especially in economic fringe regions.

 On the other hand, the booming global travel activities have grave consequences: Holiday flights heat up the global climate; the demands made by guests on their destinations aggravate conflicts about land and water and increase the pressure on the ecosystems.
 The interests of local communities are often disregarded in tourism.
 Employment conditions are precarious, women are disadvantaged and defenceless children are exposed to exploitation.
+It is no coincidence that the United Nations put a special focus on tourism in their 2030 Agenda for Sustainable Development.
+They hope that tourism sparks economic development, but this step is also a call on politicians, businesses and travellers to act more sustainably and responsibly.
+The impact of sustainable tourism on development is to be recorded in the future - certificates that award positive environmental and social impact will thus gain in importance.

-You are among the growing number of critical consumers who shop for products made under fair conditions and with respect vis-à-vis human rights and the environment.
-You are now called upon to make sure that your holiday providers respect social and ecological standards, when you choose among different holiday options.

-In this context trustworthy quality labels can be important decision-making aids, because you will learn very little about sustainability from tourism product advertising.
+You are among the growing number of critical consumers who shop for products made under fair conditions and with respect vis-à-vis human rights and the environment?
+Make sure that your holiday providers, too, respect social and ecological standards.
+In this context trustworthy quality labels can be important decision-making aids because you will learn very little about sustainability from tourism product advertising.
 It is true that a growing number of tourism products are equipped with labels, but truly insightful information on their significance or on who awarded them is scarce.
-Tourism labels come in highly diverse qualities, and it is not always easy to differentiate between what is reliable and what is dubious
+Tourism labels come in highly diverse qualities, and it is not always easy to differentiate between what is reliable and what is dubious.

-The following can serve as a rule of thumb: The greater the extent to which a label takes account of the ecological, social and cultural concerns of the host population, the more it can contribute to sustainable development.
-A label will be truly trustworthy, when the certification criteria are disclosed and if compliance is verified by an independent body.
+The following can serve as a rule of thumb: the greater the extent to which a label takes account of the ecological, social and cultural concerns of the host population, the more it can contribute to sustainable development.
+A label that is truly trustworthy discloses its certification criteria and has compliance verified by an independent body.